JieC2023/js-specialty-cakes/README.md

 - Features:

 1. When opening the app, the user should be greeted with a visually appealing interface.
+2. When the page width shrinks to less than 600px, the navigation bar becomes responsive, disappearing and displaying a hamburger icon instead.
-2. The app should display images and descriptive text for each available cake.
+3. The app should display images and descriptive text for each available cake.
-3. The user should be able to add cakes to a mock cart by clicking an "Add to Cart" button
+4. The user should be able to add cakes to a mock cart by clicking an "Add to Cart" button
-4. The app should keep track of the total price as the user adds cakes to the cart.
+5. The app should keep track of the total price as the user adds cakes to the cart.
-5. The user should be able to view the contents of the mock cart and see the total price calculated.
+6. The user should be able to view the contents of the mock cart and see the total price calculated.
-6. The app should provide a user-friendly way to modify the quantity of cakes in the cart or remove them completely.
+7. The app should provide a user-friendly way to modify the quantity of cakes in the cart or remove them completely.

 - This is how the Js specialty cakes app looks: